French Wine A-Z Dictionary

 Indeed, from the earliest times, Bordeaux and its wines were internationalized.
 The Romans, as so often, were the first to plant vines, probably in the first century BC.
 Over the centuries, the wines of Bordeaux became more and more renowned; from 1152 until the mid-fourteenth century, the major ports of Bordeaux were in English hands.
 Privileges were granted to the outskirts of the city, where most of the vineyards were planted, placing their products ahead of the queue of other wines passing through the port of Bordeaux.
-This gave them a tremendous head start on international markets – today, you’ll encounter bottles of Lafite and Latour across the world, from Beijing to New York.
+This gave them a tremendous head start on international markets – today, you’ll encounter bottles of Lafite and Latour worldwide, from Beijing to New York.
 They have beguiled the palates of generations of wine drinkers; their names are legendary.
 And so it is little wonder that for discerning oenophiles, Bordeaux is considered a Mecca of wine tourism.
 Many visitors come to this corner of France each year, hoping to capture a glimpse of their favorite chateau and procure some bottles to take back home.

 The strength of the negociants lies in their diversity; some specialize in the domestic market, others in export markets like the US, others in sales to supermarkets, and others deal with top restaurants and private customers.
 The major drawback of this unique commercial system, known as the Place de Bordeaux, is that the chateaux owners forgot about their final customers.
 Nobody ever gave much thought to that ephemeral creature, and doors remained closed to the general public.
 A warm welcome was not on the cards.